Private Placement Definition

 Also, because the investors and the issuing company privately negotiate private placements, they can be tailored to meet the financing needs of the company and the investing needs of the investor.
 This gives both parties a degree of flexibility.

+Now, let’s look at the disadvantages of private placement.
 The main disadvantage of private placement is the issuer will often have to pay higher interest rates on the debt issuance or offer the equity shares at a discount to the market value.
 This makes the deal attractive to the institutional investor purchasing the securities.

 If you want more tips on how to improve cash flow, then click here to access our 25 Ways to Improve Cash Flow whitepaper.